TestAnything/testanything.github.io/producers.md

 **[TypeSpec](https://github.com/Steve-Fenton/TypeSpec)** is a BDD framework for TypeScript with a built-in TapReporter class for TAP compliant output.

+**[alsatian](https://github.com/alsatian-test/alsatian)** is a unit testing framework which supports test cases and outputs TAP output.

 ## <a id="frameworks"></a> [Test frameworks](#frameworks)

 Some test frameworks solve problems that are not specific to a programming